Access info

 Folding chairs

 Folding chairs are not permitted in the venue.
-If you are using a folding chair in the accessible entrance queue, it must be kept folded and with you once inside the venue.
+If you are using a chair in the accessible entrance queue, it must be kept folded and with you once inside the venue.
 There is no storage for folding chairs.

 FAQs